 My theoretical and methodological specialization focuses on social and cultural processes and my experience in Linguistic Anthropology—wedded with an interest in environmental and historical questions and Indigenous Studies—allows me to develop and expand my scope.
 In my recent work, I have thus made enquiries of domestication, (language) sustainability, (food) waste and sustainability, and food practices.

-The geographical location of my research is in the Arctic and Russia, where I have worked with Veps and Saami.
+The geographical location of my research is in the Circumpolar North and Russia, where I have worked with Veps and Saami.